-To make the painting experience easier for your toddler, set the art paper up on a low vertical or horizontal surface.
+To make the painting experience easier for your toddler, set the art paper up on a easy-to-store table top easel or a horizontal surface, such as this very kid-friendly, solid wooden table and chair set.
 It’s really important to remember that for your toddler to get the most from the experience, always set up to your toddlers height.
-Horizontal surfaces such as floors or low large tables are best as it gives your toddler a chance to squat or sit down.
+Horizontal surfaces such as floors or low tables are best as it gives your toddler a chance to squat or sit down.

 This is all about your toddler being an artist and creating their own art work with no pre-conceived or pre-imagined adult ideals.
 Toddler art is all about giving them the time, space and supplies to create their art.
 When it looks like your toddler has finished, don’t pack away just yet.
 Leave it there, giving your toddler the chance to revisit soon after.
 If you’re not quite keen on that idea, just remove the paints from the painting area until it looks like your toddler wants to have another go at painting.

 Be prepared with all of the art supplies.
 Have them at the ready, as your toddler will use lots and lots of paint and paper and will inevitably need cleaning up at various times during the experience.

 Be prepared in your mind to allow for messy painting.
 If you’re concerned about paint getting everywhere, paint outside or have a protective drop cloth under the defined painting area.
 Your toddler’s messy space is their creative learning space.